skellis46/slipbox/pressure, stress and strain - the body in time.md

 {**.rom**}

-In his recent book _The Good Ancestor_ (2021) the self-described public philosopher -- Roman Krznaric -- writes about Jonas Salk. {**salk.jpg**} Salk was an American virologist most famous for one thing: the development of the polio vaccine.
+In his recent book _The Good Ancestor_ (2021) the self-described public philosopher -- Roman Krznaric -- writes about Jonas Salk. {**salk.jpg**} Salk was an American virologist most famous for one thing: the development of the polio vaccine in the 1950s.
 Salk refused to patent the vaccine so it would be a gift to humanity, and he also said that the most important question we must ask ourselves is this:

 {**ONE space LEFT**}